CodELA-k12/codela-tools/FAQ.md

 **Q: What if a student already knows everything there is to know about .HTML and .CSS?**

 A:  No problem.
-Open Fuego is only a multimodal communication tool.
+CodELA is only a multimodal communication tool.
 While we can use the code to help us arrange, style, and circulate our content, we still need to invent content and connect with our audience.

 **Q: What is computational thinking?**